-The Harbor Center @ 98-027 Hekaha Street #41 Aiea, HI 96701 (808) 784-0758
+The Harbor Center @ 98-027 Hekaha Street #41 Aiea, HI 96701 (808) 784-0758 pueoprintco.com

 We recommend that you visit the store to be fitted with the proper size for your first purchase.
 Parents need to purchase the number and type of shirts they deem necessary for their child.
-You may visit their website at: pueoprintco.com
+You may visit their website at:

-UNIFORM REQUIREMENTS FOR PRESCHOOL (PreK & Jr.K)
+UNIFORM REQUIREMENTS FOR PRESCHOOL (PREK & JR.K)

-Wear the PHCA T-shirt (long or short sleeve), PHCA P.E.
-Shorts & appropriate footwear every day of the week.
+Wear the PHCA T-shirt (long/short sleeve), PHCA P.E.
+Bottoms & appropriate footwear every day of the week.
 Students out of uniform may not attend class.